xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ### How to enable Breakout
+Default port mode of Port 16 - 19 is 100G.
+So no need to change the port mode before breakout configuration

 - Configure the port intended to breakout in mode 400
 - Configure the optical breakout 4x10 or 4x25 or 4x100